bonanob/phrase-hunter/README.md

 Notes:

-- Guesses are validated(only alphabet a-z is allowed)
+- Guesses are validated(only alphabet a-z and A-Z are allowed)